Share on

 And second, it reveals the importance that leaders play in creating real and lasting change.

-In a May 2020 article in the Harvard Business Review, Pedulla describes five D&I strategies that have been proven over time to produce legitimate results.
+In a May 2020 article in the Harvard Business Review, Pedulla described five D&I strategies that have been proven over time to produce legitimate results.
 They include increasing efforts around data collection and analysis, developing new complaint systems that offer meaningful protection to complainants, tests for biased technology that may exacerbate inequalities and – last but not least – involving managers at all levels in the design of D&I initiatives.

 “Often, organizations have experts design programs that are then deployed to the managers,” Pedulla wrote.
 “This strategy often lacks a reality check: Does this program fit into the way managers already work, or are managers now required to add something into their already complex days?
 Involving managers in the design process can increase buy-in and smooth implementation, making interventions more sustainable and long-lasting.”

-Real progress in D&I requires consistent attention to all areas of an organization’s operations and culture, from hiring to leadership behaviours.
+Real progress in D&I requires consistent attention to all areas of an organization’s operations and culture, from hiring to leadership behaviors.
 To actually move the needle on D&I, leaders need to be fully involved, not only in delivering results but also in designing the solutions.

 Explore More Insights